grag1337/wooliesfukr/README.md

-# wooliesfukr
+# tescofukr
- Scraping woolworths for all their data!! mwahahahaha
+ Scraping tesco for all their data!! mwahahahaha